 “What do we do with false prophets?”

 I’m just gonna get right into it y’all.
 Around the 6–7 minute mark J. Cole begins to speak about meditation and his reasons for it.
-I thought that was dope because there’s a lot of research (here, here and here) that supports how impactful it can be if done consistently.
+I thought that was dope because there’s a lot of research (here, here and here) that supports how impactful it is if done consistently.
 And with an artist like J. Cole with such a large influence, it’s something I believe can trickle down to his fans and friends of those fans, if not already.
 Because the way I see it, in our current and hypertensive environment, meditation can pull us back into ourselves and away from the high anxiety, high alert world we’re so often tuned into.

 I say this not to preach, but as a note to self cause I too find myself caught up in the rat race.
 It can stress you out if left unchecked.
 The outrage machine, the politics, the attention grabbing headline of an article few of us read or that trending topic we allow to occupy our space when it’s really an intruder of it — and that’s just online.
 Imagine the things people deal with in the real world.
 Fortunately, I’m no stranger to sitting back in silence and tuning out the 24/7 noise machine that’s constantly pulling at you one way or another.